HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 - Then run below to generate keystore.
 You will need to pass in your values for :
   - -D : pass in your “Initial Admin Identity” value
   - -t: pass in your “CA token” value.
-  - -c: pass in the hostname of the node where Nifi CA is running:
+  - -c: pass in the hostname of the node where Nifi CA is running
 ```
 export JAVA_HOME=/usr/java/default
 ./files/nifi-toolkit-*/bin/tls-toolkit.sh client -c $(hostname -f) -D "CN=hadoopadmin, OU=LAB.HORTONWORKS.NET" -p 10443 -t BadPass#1BadPass#1 -T pkcs12
 ```

+  - Note: the hostname provided above, will be the same name you will use to login to NiFi UI via browser, so it should be resolvable by your laptop.
+If it is not, you can create a hosts entry on your local laptop to enable this.

 - If you pass in the wrong password, you will see an error like:
 ```
 Service client error: Received response code 403 with payload {"hmac":null,"pemEncodedCertificate":null,"error":"forbidden"}